jtdaugherty/brick/README.md

 should consider to make submitting patches easier for all concerned:

  - If you want to take on big things, talk to me first; let's have a design/vision discussion before you start coding.
+Create a GitHub issue and we can use that as the place to hash things out.
  - If you make changes, try to make them consistent with the syntactic conventions I've used in the codebase.
  - Please provide Haddock documentation for any new functions you add.